-Foreign activities in New Zealand and internationally.
+Risks related to foreign activities in New Zealand and internationally.

-TAG Oil's oil, gas and electricity generation assets are located in New Zealand.
-As such, TAG Oil is subject to political, economic, and other uncertainties not within its control, including, but not limited to the uncertainty of negotiating with foreign governments, adverse legislation in New Zealand, renegotiation or nullification of existing concessions, adverse determinations or rulings by governmental authorities, changes in energy policies or in the personnel administering them, disputes between various levels of authorities, arbitrating and enforcing claims against entities that may claim sovereignty, authorities claiming jurisdiction, potential implementation of exchange controls and royalty and government take increases and other risks arising out of foreign governmental sovereignty over the areas in which TAG Oil's operations are conducted.
+TAG Oil's oil and gas assets are located mainly in New Zealand.
+As such, TAG Oil is subject to political, economic, and other uncertainties not within its control, including, but not limited to the uncertainty of negotiating with foreign governments, adverse legislation in New Zealand, renegotiation or nullification of existing concessions, adverse determinations or rulings by governmental authorities, changes in energy policies or in the personnel administering them, disputes between various levels of authorities, arbitrating and enforcing claims against entities that may claim sovereignty, the potential implementation of exchange controls and royalty and government take increases and other risks arising out of foreign governmental sovereignty over the areas in which TAG Oil's operations are conducted.